 Bringing a baby home for the first time is a momentous occasion.
 For many parents, however, it’s also a time of stress.
 Infants less than 1 year old are vulnerable to sudden and unexpected complications that can be fatal.
 In many cases, these situations are preventable with a bit of education and precaution, especially when it comes to sleeping.
 That’s where the baby box comes in!

-In January 2017, New Jersey took a leaf from Finland’s book and became the first U.S. state to launch a universal baby box program for new and expecting mothers.
-Read on for the history of these innovative packages for expectant parents and how you can get one for yourself or for a loved one preparing for their first baby.
+In January 2017, New Jersey took a page from Finland’s book and became the first U.S. state to launch a universal baby box program for new and expecting mothers.
+Read on to learn more about the history of these innovative packages and how you can get one for yourself or a loved one preparing for their first baby.

 Baby boxes are simple cardboard boxes that have been distributed to new moms in Finland since the 1930s.
-An inexpensive crib, they offer babies a safe place to sleep, plus a whole lot more: They come stuffed with essentials like diapers and clothes.
+An inexpensive crib, they offer babies a safe place to sleep and a whole lot more.
+The boxes come stuffed with essentials like diapers and clothes.

 With such success, the program has since expanded.
 Starting in 1949, the grant was made available to all moms in Finland, regardless of income.
 Permanent residents of Finland, as well as people who moved there for work from within the European Union, plus their family members, are all eligible to apply for the grant.